Agriculture in Italy: Modern history

-Favored by the abundance of food, the Italian cities became the area of greatest export of all the most sought-after products of the moment: wool, weapons, glass, cheese of an inimitable quality, and able to be preserved for long periods.
-Unfortunately, this extraordinary wealth of the Italian cities was not adequately protected by a political and military force proportionate to their opulence, so it stimulated the envy of the two major powers of the time, France and Spain, who sent their armies.
+Favored by the abundance of food, Italian cities became the area of greatest export of the most sought-after products: wool, weapons, glass, cheese.
+The extraordinary wealth of the Italian cities was not adequately protected by a political and military force proportionate to their opulence, prompting two major powers of the time, France and Spain, to sent their armies.

 For two centuries, the fertile fields of the peninsula transformed one of the richest countries on the continent into a land of economic and civil misery, of which the chronicles of the seventeenth century bear witness.
 During the Enlightenment, Lombard agriculture resumed its growth by increasing the wealth of the countryside surrounding Milan, with products such as cheese and silk, making this city one of the richest in Europe, becoming one of the great cultural capitals of this extraordinary period of European History.